qrohlf/frontend-code-challenge/README.md

 There are some portions of the project which we will not be judging.
 - **DON'T** worry about editing the templates.
 They may be useful to inspect, but they should already have everything you need.
 - **DON'T** worry about editing the css.
 Same as above.
 - **DON'T** worry about editing the server.
-The server is a one-off to simply serve the frontend javascript and to give it smething to talk to.
+The server is a one-off to simply serve the frontend javascript and to give it something to talk to.

 ### What stack is being used in this project?
 This project relies on the following stack: